Social Media Image Sizes in 2026: The Complete Guide for Every Platform

 What file format should I use for social media?

 Use JPG for photographs (smaller file size, good quality).
 Use PNG for graphics with text, logos, or transparency (sharper edges, larger file size).
 For video, MP4 with H.264 encoding is universally supported.
-Avoid uploading BMP or TIFF — most platforms either reject them or convert them with quality loss.
+Avoid uploading BMP or TIFF β most platforms either reject them or convert them with quality loss.
+If you need transparent backgrounds for product images or social graphics, check out the best free background removal tools.

 How do I resize images for multiple platforms at once?